oddbird/css-sandbox/src/toggles/explainer.md

 ### Allow trigger-defined/unknown states?

-The current spec requires a `toggle-root` to establish all the possible states in advance, along with a 'default' progression through those states.
-Then `toggle-trigger` elements are allowed to define more specific actions
-(moving from one arbitrary state to another) outside the default.

-That is:
-triggers can define arbitrary transitions between states, but they are not able to define _new states_ -- only move between the previously-defined options.
+Triggers can define arbitrary transitions between states, and are also able to define _new states_:

-An alternative approach might be to consider both the `toggle-root` progression and states to be 'defaults' -- while allowing both custom states and custom transitions to be defined at the trigger level:

 ```css
 html {